One of my Sew Like a Pro™ members posed the question on how to avoid overwhelm when choosing a dress:

 Which necklines look best with your face and bust size?

-Once you narrow down these styles you’re able to immediately rule out those dress designs that don’t flatter your unique, beautiful body shape.
+For example, once you narrow down these styles you’re able to immediately rule out those dress designs that don’t flatter your unique, beautiful body shape.

 #3 Set a timer for your internet searches.

-Our human brains get overwhelmed and overly saturated when we have too many choices and options.
+Unfortunately, our human brains get overwhelmed and overly saturated when we have too many choices and options.
 This is called “decision fatigue.”

 When the timer goes off, stop looking, and do something unrelated for a few hours to let your brain digest everything you saw.